KOTORCommunityPatches/K1_Community_Patch/README.md

 * The two Dark Jedi in the Unknown World Temple that stop to chat look at each other instead of the player [ISSUE #288](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/288)
 * The two pre-training conversations with the Jedi Council on Dantooine had various facing issues [ISSUE #151](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/151)
 * The Valley of the Dark Lords on Korriban had some distorted UVs on the cliff edge (Reported by djh269) [ISSUE #191](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/191)
+* The variant appearance entries for Mandalorians had some minor differences like footstep sounds and body bag type (Reported by JCarter426) [ISSUE #447](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/447)
 * The Viper Kinrath in the Kashyyyk Lower Shadowlands continue dropping a quest item after it is no longer needed [ISSUE #124](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/124)
 * The Vulkar base lower level had a couple of noticeable lightmap artefacts outside the Garage Head's room [ISSUE #61](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/61)
 * The war droids used by Selkath security during the arrest outside the Sith base in Manaan Ahto East looked identical to the Sith droids [ISSUE #139](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/139)